Micro-Botox helps with Rosacea symptoms

 What are the other advantages of injecting Micro-Botox into the skin?

 Injections of diluted Botox can relax hyperactive capillaries to reduce skin redness and flushing associated with rosacea.
-Micro-Botox can also lower sebaceous gland hyperactivity and pore size, both of which are involved with rosacea flares.
+Micro-Botox can also lower sebaceous gland hyperactivity and pore size, which are involved with rosacea flares.